 Capture and Release

-Upon being paroled, Clem became a mounted orderly on General George H. Thomas’s staff.
-He served with the Army of the Cumberland through the Atlanta and Franklin-Nashville Campaigns until the end of the Civil War.
-Clem mustered out of volunteer service on June 26, 1865 at age fourteen.
+Upon being paroled, Clem became a mounted orderly on General George H. Thomas’ staff.
+He served with the Army of the Cumberland through the Atlanta Campaign and the Franklin-Nashville Campaign until the end of the Civil War.
+Clem mustered out of volunteer service on June 26, 1865, at age fourteen.

 U.S. Army Officer

 Upon returning to civilian life, Clem found it was easier to take the boy out of the military than to take the military out of the boy.
 In 1870, Clem’s lack of schooling stymied his attempts to secure an appointment to the United States Military Academy.
 One year later, on December 18, 1871, President Ulysses S. Grant commissioned Clem as a 2nd lieutenant in the 24th United States Infantry.